kiratben/from-php-to-js/README.md

 func(3) // 9
 ```

-The différence entre thesis two ways to declare a function is Explained in the chapter about the hoisting
+The difference between thesis two ways to declare a function is Explained in the chapter about the hoisting

 However there are some differences with PHP